-This course provides an eight-week, full-time or a part-time (equal to eight weeks full-time), supervised clinical internship to develop professional behaviors consistent with the profession's standards and ethics, and apply previously learned academic knowledge as an OT team member.
-The student will gain experience in application of the OT treatment process from admission to discharging for patients from a variety of socio-cultural backgrounds and ages in the practice area of behavioral, sensorimotor, and/or developmental disabilities.
+This course is the second of two eight-week, full-time supervised emerging practice or traditional clinical fieldwork to further develop professional behaviors consistent with the profession's standards and ethics, and apply previously learned academic knowledge as an OTA team member.
+The student will gain experience in application of the Occupational Therapy Practice Framework: Domain and Process as it applies to the context of the fieldwork.
+Students will apply this to clients from a variety of socio-cultural backgrounds and across the lifespan in a variety of practice areas.
+Practice areas may include but not be limited to health and wellness, behavioral health, pediatrics, geriatrics, and adult populations.